zogzog/cubicweb/doc/book/en/development/webstdlib/editcontroller.rst

 Editing control
 ~~~~~~~~~~~~~~~~

-Re._cwuisites: the parameters related to entities to edit are
+Re-requisites: the parameters related to entities to edit are
 specified as follows ::

   <field name>:<entity eid>